Family in Indonesia Carries Out Suicide Bombing Attack on 3 Churches

-(SURABAYA, Indonesia) — A coordinated suicide bomb attack carried out by members of the same family struck three churches in Indonesia’s second-largest city on Sunday, police said, as the world’s most populous Muslim nation recoiled in horror at one of the worst attacks on its Christian minority.
+(SURABAYA, Indonesia) — Coordinated suicide bombings carried out by members of the same family struck three churches in Indonesia’s second-largest city on Sunday, police said, as the world’s most populous Muslim nation recoiled in horror from one of its worst attacks since the 2002 Bali bombings.

-At least seven people plus the six family members died in the attacks in Surabaya, according to police.
+At least seven people plus the six family members, who included girls aged 9 and 12, died in the attacks in Surabaya, according to police.
 At least 41 people were injured in the attacks, which Indonesia’s president condemned as “barbaric.”

-The bombings were the worst to target churches in Indonesia since a series of attacks on Christmas Eve in 2000 killed 15 people and wounded nearly 100.
-Religious minorities in Indonesia, especially Christians, have been repeatedly targeted by militants.

-National police chief Tito Karnavian said that the father exploded a car bomb, two sons aged 18 and 16 used a motorcycle for their attack, and the mother was with daughters aged 12 and 9 for her attack.
+National police chief Tito Karnavian said that the father exploded a car bomb, two sons aged 18 and 16 used a motorcycle for their attack, and the mother was with her two young daughters for her attack.
+The woman and the two girls were all wearing explosives, Karnavian said.

 Karnavian said the family had returned to Indonesia from Syria, where until recently the Islamic State group controlled significant territory.

+Experts on militant networks have warned for several years that the estimated 1,100 Indonesians who traveled to Syria to join IS posed a threat if they returned to Indonesia.

+Karnavian named the father as Dita Futrianto and said he was head of the Surabaya cell of Jemaah Anshorut Daulah, an Indonesian militant network affiliated with IS that has been implicated in a number of attacks inside Indonesia over the past year.
+He identified the mother as Puji Kuswati.

-The extremist group claimed responsibility for Sunday’s attacks in a statement carried by its Aamaq news agency.
+IS claimed responsibility for Sunday’s attacks in a statement carried by its Aamaq news agency.
 It didn’t mention anything about families or children taking part in the attack, and said there were only three attackers.

-The first attack struck the Santa Maria Roman Catholic Church in Surabaya, police spokesman Frans Barung Mangera told reporters at the scene.
-That blast was followed by a second explosion minutes later at the Christian Church of Diponegoro and a third at the city’s Pantekosta Church, Mangera said.
+The attacks occurred within minutes of each other, according to Surabaya police spokesman Frans Barung Mangera.

+Karnavian said Futrianto drove a bomb-laden car into the city’s Pentecostal church.
+Kuswati, with her two daughters, attacked the Christian Church of Diponegoro, he said.

 A witness described the woman’s attack at the Diponegoro church, saying she was carrying two bags when she arrived.